-CHAPTER 4 Carbon and its Compounds
+Carbon and its Compounds

-In the last Chapter, we came to know many compounds of importance to us.
 In this Chapter we will be studying about some more interesting compounds and their properties.
-Also we shall be learning about carbon, an element which is of immense significance to us in both its elemental form and in the combined form.
+Also we shall be learning about Carbon, an element which is of immense significance to us in both its elemental form and in the combined form.